LISBON SCHOOL DISTRICT #19

 OCTOBER 8, 2013

 ATTENDANCE: On Tuesday, October 8, 2013 Vice-President Mark Qual called the board meeting of the Lisbon School District #19 to order at 7:30 p.m.
 Members present were Mark Qual, Tim Mairs, and Matt Webb.
 Members absent were Rory Lien and Liz Anderson.
 Also in attendance were Supt.
-Steven Johnson, HS Principal Adair, Elem.
+Justin Fryer, HS Principal Adair, Elem.
 Principal Meckle, Lori Lyons, and guests Alison Kempel and Jan Hansen, Gazette.

 CONSENT AGENDA: Mairs moved, seconded by Webb to approve the established agenda, minutes of the September 11, 2013 board meeting, bills list and finance reports.
 Approved by unanimous roll call vote.